srobo/team-emails/SR2021/2020-12-10-december-update.md

 ## Progress

-We've put together the below checklist of things that should have happened by now to help ensure you're making good progress.
+We've put together the below checklist of things that we hope will have happened by now to ensure you're making good progress.

  - Team Leaders should be in Discord and have the "Team Leader" role
  - Competitors should be in Discord